-It may also have made us recognize just how much of this material we use on a daily basis, from stretch wrap for leftovers to zip lock bags for storage.
-It has also made us aware of just how integral plastics have become in the manufacture of just about everything; our clothes, products, toys, electronics, parts and even our vehicles.
+It makes us realize just how much of this material we use on a daily basis, from stretch wrap for leftovers to zip lock bags for storage.
+It has also made us aware of just how integral plastics have become in the manufacture of just about everything; our clothes, products, toys, electronics, parts, and even our vehicles.

 Our article, How to Explain Why You Use Plastic Packaging for Your Food Product, suggests you assess your packaging material choice, then communicate it clearly to your consumers.
 This can apply to any type of package you have chosen, regardless of the material.

-If you are in the process of assessing your materials for sustainability, you may want to consider some of the following examples of what other companies have done to reduce their packaging footprint.
+If you are in the process of assessing your materials for sustainability, consider some of the following examples of what other companies have done to reduce their packaging footprint.